My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 - Watch out for plants that are poisonous to cats, such as pothos, snake plants, and philodendrons, and avoid planting these in your garden or keeping them in the house.

-- Be aware of items like string, rubber bands, needles, and thread that can become lodged in the intestines if ingested by cats.
+- Be aware of items like string, rubber bands, needles, and thread that can pose a fatal threat if ingested by cats.
 Do not leave these items lying around and be sure to properly dispose of them.

 - Provide toys and other items for cats to play with, as this can help prevent boredom and reduce the risk of accidental ingestion.